Millet butterflyfish: Ecology

 The millet butterflyfish is a schooling species found in mid-water that feeds on zooplankton.
 It also feeds opportunistically on polychaete worms and other small invertebrates on the seabed.
 Food is drawn into the mouth by rapid suction.
 It does not seem to be territorial but forms aggregations to feed at particular sites on the reef.
 Although its breeding habits are unknown, the gonads are large as compared with the body size, suggesting that it may have a promiscuous mating system.
-Breeding takes place between January and May, and newly settled juveniles are found on inner reef areas between April and June.
+Breeding takes place between January and May, and newly settled juveniles are found in inner reef areas between April and June.

 This butterflyfish is sometimes collected from the wild for the aquarium trade.
 Its feeding habits make it more suitable for keeping in a reef aquarium than more specialist butterflyfish species that feed on scleractinian corals.
 Although rare at Johnston Atoll, it is plentiful around the Hawaiian Islands.
 The International Union for Conservation of Nature believes that the population is stable and that collection has little impact, and they assess the conservation status of this fish as being of "least concern".